-Supplements containing amino acids may affect many different systems in the body.
+Dietary supplements with amino acids can affect many different systems in the body.
 Amino acids are the building blocks of proteins, peptides and polypeptides.
-Human beings require amino acids on an ongoing basis for physiological processes throughout the body.
-Amino acids that cannot be processed endogenously (that is, by the body itself) will have to come in through the diet.
-The latter are also known as essential amino acids.
+Humans need amino acids for physiological processes in the body.
+The amino acids that are not produced by the body itself enter the body through food.
+These amino acids are also called essential amino acids.

-A large part of our body, especially the muscles and tissues, consists of amino acids.
+A large part of our body, especially the muscles and other tissues consist of amino acids.
 They are responsible for many biological processes.
-Cells owe their structure to amino acids, but the latter are also important in the storage and absorption of nutrients.
-The repair process of the body and the connective tissue is also influenced by amino acids.
+The cells thank their structure to amino acids, but you are important for the absorption and storage of nutrients.
+The regeneration process of the body and connective tissue is also influenced by amino acids.

 Amino acids are referred to as essential, semi-essential and non-essential.
 This does not mean that one group is more important for the body than the other.
 All amino acids should be present in the body in sufficient quantities, either through diet (essential) or through the body's own synthesis (non-essential).
 Factors such as age, stress, strain, diet, and health affect the amount of amino acids available and needed and/or synthesized.
 The eight essential amino acids are: Isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
 Arginine and histidine are semi-essential and essential, respectively, under certain circumstances.
 The 10 non-essential amino acids are alanine, asparagine, aspartic acid, cysteine, glutamine, glutamic acid, glycine, proline, serine and tyrosine.
 The last two amino acids were only discovered in 2015: selenocysteine and pyrrolysine.